-Examination Paper Submission
+End of Unit Assessment task or Examination Paper Submission

 If your unit does not have a formal examination listed then you will not be required to complete this process.

 Reminders will be sent to staff well in advance of the due dates.
-Exam papers are to be checked by the second member of the Assessment Panel via the online EPS system.

 In cases where students try to use feedback as a means of questioning academic judgement, students should not be directed to apply for Review of Results.
 Statements like “I thought I did better” or “I don’t agree with the marking of this assessment” are not grounds for review.
-If students are aggressive in the review of exam papers, ask the student to leave and if necessary seek assistance from another staff member and refer the student to the Faculty Academic Integrity Committee.
+If students are aggressive in the review of results, ask the student to leave and if necessary seek assistance from another staff member and refer the student to the Faculty Academic Integrity Committee.